saezlab/Covid19/CarnivalEnrichment.md

 It uses the nodes from the **CARNIVAL** output to run an enrichment analysis.
-The enrichment is performed for the different situations in which **CARNIVAL** was executed for the two condiitons under study:
+The enrichment is performed for the different situations in which **CARNIVAL** was executed for the four condiitons under study:

   - Human lung epithelial cells (NHBE): mock treated vs infected with SARS-CoV-2.